tiernano/www.tiernanotoole.ie/_posts/2016-03-22-2-Cable-Modems-Double-Internet-Speed-part1.markdown

 - IPv6
 - Double Internet
 ---
+[NOTE] This part 1 in a series of posts.
+The rest can be found [here](/tag/Double Internet.html).

-First, a bit of background, and then I will explain what I am currently running in Part 2...
+First, a bit of background, and then I will explain what I am currently running in [Part 2][14]...

 For the last 15 or so years, I have had at least 2 internet connections in to the house...
 2 of them have always been Cable Modems from NTL, which became UPC, and now is [Virgin Media][1].
 When I started, i think the modems where 150/50kbit/s and 600/150kb/s, and have steadily increased in speed, currently at 360/36Mbit/s each...
 But they have always been somewhat separate, and single thread downloads have always been limited to 1 of the connections...
 I have been looking for ways around this for years...